qinghezeng/ABRS-P/README.md

-# ABRS-P: deep learning predicts sensitivity to atezolizumab-bevacizumab from digital slides of liver cancer
+# Artificial intelligence based pathology as a biomarker of sensitivity to atezolizumab-bevacizumab in patients with hepatocellular carcinoma: a multicentric, retrospective study

 **Abstract**